Russians join fresh protests in support of Navalny | DW | 31.01.2021

 Police have warned that Sunday's planned rallies are illegal and will be broken up.

-Authorities ordered seven metro stations in the center of Moscow to be shut, while several streets around the seat of the government in the Kremlin will be blocked off.
+Authorities ordered seven metro stations in the center of Moscow to be shut, while several streets around the seat of the government in the Kremlin were blocked off.

-Additionally, police asked Moscow cafes to turn off their internet connections on Sunday, and businesses, restaurants and cafes in the areas around the protest zones will be shut.
+Police also asked Moscow cafes to turn off their internet connections ahead of the protests.

-Police were going to cafes in civilian clothes, showing their ID cards and asking to speak with managers about turning off internet connections ahead of the protests, Interfax news agency said.

 The measures mark an attempt to reduce the possible routes and communication methods of protesters in the capital.
 Russian authorities are trying to prevent the demonstrations and reduce the number of people taking to the streets.